LLyaudet/TSODLULS/README.txt

 ----------------------------------------------------------------------------
 Preamble
 ----------------------------------------------------------------------------
-This folder contains the source of the library TSODLULS (Tree Structured Orders Definition Language, Universal Lexicographic Sort).
+This folder contains the source code of the library TSODLULS (Tree Structured Orders Definition Language, Universal Lexicographic Sort).

 This library provides functions to:
  - lexicographicalize keys for sorting,
  - parse TSODL (Tree Structured Orders Definition Language) and generate C code from a TSOD (Tree Structured Order Definition) to lexicographicalize the keys,
  - sort string using (Contre)Lexicographic or Next order.

 To understand the theory behind this library you can read our article:
-"A class of orders with linear? time sorting"
+"A class of orders with linear? time sorting algorithm"